 “My most challenging plant, and by far the most high maintenance, is my calathea medallion.
 I've had this plant since the start of the new year, and while it's not my first rodeo with these plants, it's still been a rollercoaster of a journey with this calathea," Ariel said.

 "To keep this beauty in mint condition, I keep her right by my humidifier, set between 50-60%, and away from cold drafts.
-Unfortunately, due to her dramatic nature, I'm down quite a few leaves and have been nursing her back to better health—I'm currently filming a timelapse of her newest leaf unfurling.
+Unfortunately, due to her dramatic nature, I'm down quite a few leaves and have been reviving her—I'm currently filming a timelapse of her newest leaf unfurling.

 "That's what I love about needy and overdramatic plants.
 When they come bouncing back, it feels amazing, and reminds me that the best things in life take time to grow—and a lot of nurture.
 This is the one plant I check on almost every day, and it's well worth the effort to keep those leaves in tip-top shape.”